-Wilton Moses Holleman was a blind white man who started the Wilson Bedding Company in Wilson, North Carolina.
-His interview in 1939, around age 42, with the Federal Writer’s Project, an organization formed during the Great Depression Era New Deal that created jobs for unemployed writers.
+Born in 1897, Wilton Moses Holleman was a blind white man who started the Wilson Bedding Company in Wilson, North Carolina.
+He was interviewed in 1939 with the Federal Writer’s Project, an organization formed during the Great Depression Era New Deal that created jobs for unemployed writers.
 In his interview he discussed his struggles with disability, his lack of funds for education, and his success in business during the Great Depression era.

-Holleman was born in 1897 in Hertford County, North Carolina to farmers Dorsey and Olia Holleman.
+Holleman was born in Hertford County, North Carolina to farmers Dorsey and Olia Holleman.
 He and his three brothers and three sisters attended school and worked on their parent’s farm.
 For the winter season they cut lumber and for the other seasons they worked in the fields.
-As for his future, Holleman didn't say what career he wanted, whether that be working on the family farm or something else, but he did say that he didn't get the chance to choose.
+Holleman didn't say whether or not he wanted to continue working on the farm when he grew up, but he did say that he didn't get the chance to choose.
 By the time he was fifteen or sixteen, he was completely blind.
-He said the doctors never came up with any conclusive reason for his blindness other than a weak nervous system--although two of his brothers struggled with vision too.
-Calling himself "ambitious", Holleman said he decided to go to Blind School to find something to look forward to since he was literally in the dark.
+He said the doctors never came up with any conclusive reason for his blindness other than a weak nervous system--although two of his brothers struggled with vision as well.
+Calling himself "ambitious", Holleman decided to go to a Blind School to find a career to look forward to since he was literally in the dark.

 Students at a Blind School cutting and bailing mop heads.

-Holleman went to Blind School intending to become a teacher.
+Holleman went to Blind School in the late 1910s intending to become a teacher.
 In addition to the curriculum a normal college student had, the school had their students go through "manual training".
-Though he didn't say what that meant, he said it was a helpful fallback for when he had to drop out of school after only two years.
+Though Holleman didn't say what this meant, he said it was a helpful fallback for when he had to drop out of school after only two years.
 Blind School was likely affordable to the wealthier disabled people, and Holleman was from a large family on a small farm and therefore had less funding available.
-Unfortunately, this dropout was over a decade before the Social Security Act (SSA) that President Roosevelt issues under the New Deal.
-According to Abrams and Parker in the Encyclopedia of North Carolina, the SSA provided "stage programs for the blind" (para.
-27) where the state would help them with access to education and finances.
-However, Irwin and McKay of the Law and Contemporary Problems journal, North Carolina didn’t receive “their first quarterly allotments” (275) of disability funding until 1936.
-Holleman would have had the opportunity to continue his education under the SSA outreach to the blind, but that happened over a decade after his schooling so he had to rely on the “manual training” he received during his time at the Blind School instead, using those skills to start a mattress making company in Wilson, North Carolina.
+Unfortunately, this dropout was over a decade before the Social Security Act (SSA) that President Roosevelt issued under the New Deal.
+According to Abrams and Parker in the Encyclopedia of North Carolina, the SSA provided "programs for the blind" (para.
+27) where the state would give them access to education and finances.
+Additionally, Irwin and McKay of the Law and Contemporary Problems journal explain that North Carolina didn’t even receive “their first quarterly allotments” (275) of disability funding until 1936.
+Holleman would have had the opportunity to continue his education under this funding outreach to the blind, but it happened over a decade after his attendance at Blind School.
+He had to rely on the “manual training” he received during his time at the Blind School instead, using those skills to start a mattress making company in Wilson, North Carolina.

 A man tufting a mattress in a factory.

 The Federal Writer's Project (FWP) was created under President Roosevelt's New Deal initiative.
 The purpose was to create jobs, teach people job skills, and to make a "contribution to the culture of the state and local communities" ("The Federal Writer's Project", para.
 1).
-In shorter terms, the project itself was supposed to show what a "normal" person's life was like while simultaneously providing jobs during the Great Depression.
+It was supposed to show what a "normal" person's life was like while simultaneously providing jobs during the Great Depression.